17 Things Every First-Time Mom Needs to Know

 If you’re wondering what to get a first-time mom, the answer is not the biggest stuffed toy you can find.

-What most first-time moms want is help (can you run an errand, provide a meal, or do some chores?), and time ‒ a friendly and non-judgy ear to listen to their highs and lows.
+What most first-time moms want is support (can you run an errand, provide a meal, or do some chores?), and time ‒ a friendly and non-judgy ear to listen to their highs and lows.

 Words of wisdom for new parents